denisuzhva/vk_appres_tasks/README.md

-# vk_appres_tasks
+# VK applied research team tasks

-Solutions for the VK applied research internship
+Solutions for the VK applied research internship:

+* in [task1](task1/), an implementation of SincNet for the task of speaker recognition is proposed;
+* in [task2](task2/), a quick review of [An Introduction To Compressive Sampling](task2/paper.pdf) is provided.